dzangolab/generator-dzangolab-iac/generators/pulumi-s3-backend/templates/pulumi-s3-backend/README.md

 ### Using the backend in another Pulumi project

-Touse the backend in another Pulumni project you must login into the backend.
+To use the backend in another Pulumni project you must login into the backend.

 The login command to use can be copied from the output of this Pulumi project.